DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

     - SSH.NET library
     - SFTP Client library

-For web API integration, EDI only provides extension point for using the existing import export framework for processing of files.
-All logic for communication with the Web API needs to be implemented by customer.

 ### Number sequences are not available to setup
 To load all new number sequence references, select **Reset** on **Organization administration > Number sequences > Number sequences > Manual cleanup**